- Home

 While Canada is recognized globally for its efforts to attract foreign talent through its multi-year immigration levels plan, challenges remain within its citizenship laws, particularly for individuals seeking citizenship by descent or navigating complex eligibility requirements.
 These policy nuances highlight the contrast between Canada’s broader inclusive approach to immigration and the intricacies of its citizenship framework.

-One of the most significant barriers has been the first-generation limit implemented in 2009.
-This limit prevents Canadian citizens born outside of Canada from automatically passing their citizenship to their children if those children are also born abroad or to adopted children who were born abroad.
+One of the most significant barriers has been the first-generation limit implemented in 2009, which prevents Canadian citizens born outside of Canada from automatically passing their citizenship to their children if those children are also born abroad or to adopted children who were born abroad.

-Introduced by the newly elected government under Prime Minister Mark Carney, Bill C-3 represents a significant step toward expanding Canadian citizenship eligibility by descent beyond the first generation.
-The legislation aims to correct outdated laws and ensure that Canadian families, regardless of where they live or were born, can maintain their connection the country.
+Bill C-3, An Act to Amend the Citizenship Act (2025), received Royal Assent and was passed into law on December 15, 2025.
+This represents a significant step toward restoring fairness and clarity to citizenship by descent, while maintaining the value of Canadian citizenship.
+The legislation aims to correct outdated laws and ensure that Canadian families, regardless of where they live or were born, can maintain their connection to the country.

-- Automatic citizenship for individuals who would have been citizens today if not for previous legal limitations.
+- Automatic citizenship is now granted to individuals who would have been citizens today if not for previous legal limitations.

-- Establishing a new framework that allows citizenship by descent beyond the first generation, provided the Canadian parent demonstrates a substantial connection to Canada, through a Substantial Connection test.
+- Establishes a new framework that allows citizenship by descent beyond the first generation, provided the Canadian parent demonstrates a substantial connection to Canada through a Substantial Connection test.

 Substantial Connection Test

-To pass citizenship to their child born abroad beyond the first generation, Bill C-3 proposes using a Substantial Connection test.
+To pass citizenship to their child born abroad beyond the first generation, Bill C-3 establishes the use of a Substantial Connection test.
 Under this measure, a Canadian parent must have spent at least 1,095 cumulative days (three years) physically present in Canada before their child’s birth or adoption.
 This ensures that individuals who claim Canadian citizenship have a meaningful connection to the country.

 Insights from Envoy Global

-At first glance, the proposed requirements appear relatively attainable and would greatly benefit Canadians seeking to obtain citizenship for their children under current restrictions.
-That said, it is important for families to wait for additional clarification from the government to ensure that there are no unexpected or surprise eligibility hurdles.
+At first glance, the new requirements appear relatively attainable and should greatly benefit Canadians seeking to obtain citizenship for their children under previous restrictions.
+That said, families should await additional clarification from the government to ensure that there are no unexpected or surprise eligibility hurdles.

-For instance, key questions remain, including whether the 1,095-day physical presence must fall within a specific window prior to the child’s birth.
+Key questions still remain on how the Substantial Connection test is applied.
+For example, IRCC, has not yet clarified whether the 1,095-day physical presence must fall within a specific window prior to the child’s birth.
 Further, will there be any exclusions or exceptions to the rule.
 For example, could childhood residence in Canada count toward the requirement, even if the parent spent most of adulthood abroad?
 Would employment with a Canadian company while residing overseas be treated similarly to permanent resident exceptions for residency obligations?
 Could future regulations incorporate tax filing history as an indicator of “substantial connection”?

 As we await further guidance, Envoy Global will continue to monitor developments closely and help clients assess the impact of these proposed changes on long-term planning and citizenship strategy.